quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 protocol running on top of QUIC (e.g., HTTP/3).

 As such, it cannot be defined here directly.
-Applications MAY use the provided extension point through the use of the CDDL "socket" mechanism.
+Applications MAY use the provided extension point through the use of the CDDL "type socket" mechanism.

 Application-level qlog definitions that wish to define new ApplicationError strings MUST do so by extending the $ApplicationError socket as such:

 ~~~
 $ApplicationError /= "new_error_name" /